-Before jumping into the how-tos, it's important to understand why insulating your exterior door is so essential.
+Before jumping into the how-tos, it’s important to understand why insulating your exterior door is so essential.
 A door is a common point for air leaks, and when that happens, your home becomes less energy-efficient.
-You might notice rooms near the exterior doors feel drafty, or temperatures are harder to regulate.
+You might notice rooms near the exterior door feel drafty, or temperatures are harder to regulate.

 To get started, gather a few basic tools and materials.
 These are affordable and easy to find at any hardware store:

-Before anything else, it's important to inspect the door for any gaps where air can sneak in.
+Before anything else, it's important to inspect the door frame for any gaps where air can sneak in.
 Common spots include the edges of the door, the bottom, and even the lock area.
 Run your hand along the edges to feel for drafts.
 You can also use a candle or lighter; if the flame flickers, it means there's a draft.

 Tip: Do this on a windy day for better accuracy.